MailTape/MailTape-v1/_posts/2018-10-14-Jerry-Paper.md

 _Inès_: **"**Alright, another John Cage themed song.
 Extremely chill song turning out a bit more nightmarish at the end.
 It layers out so nicely though.
 Plus, seagull sounds are always nice to hear.**"**

 ## Avventur - Lise
 _Inès_: **"**I wanted to mirror Jerry Paper's last pick with a kind of similar one.
-I've inavertently liked a few Avventur songs before realising that they were from the same artist.
-I honestly wouldn't be able to describe what it is.
+I've inadvertently liked a few Avventur songs before realising that they were from the same artist.
+I honestly wouldn't be able to describe what their music is.
 It's cool.
 This track feels like moving forward when facing super strong winds.**"**

 <p id="outroduction">That's it for this morning.
 As alwaysn thanks so much for listening!
 Big love to [Jerry Paper](https://www.facebook.com/Jerry-Paper-366269650150225/) for his great selection, and to [Camille Céléstin](http://bravocamo.studio/) for the amazing illustration!
 Have a colourful Sunday!</p>